rebecavalverde/help-docs/docs/en/edu/student-view.md

 ## Work on an assignment

 From the class view, a student can decide to start or continue a given assignment.
-Let's say that they click on the "First assignment" shown on the previous screen above.
+Let's say that they click on the "First assignment" shown on the screen above.

 In this view, the student will be able to read the teacher's instruction and click on "**Start assignment**".